goktug97/goktug97.github.io/_posts/2021-05-24-traing-rl-agents-differential-evolution.markdown

 So to calculate crossover probability based on network size, I come up with this formula;
 $$ \frac{1}{\log(\text{size}) * \sqrt{2\pi}} * e^{-\frac{1}{2}} $$

-The problem is, even though DE achieved really high rewards during training, trained agents didn't perform well during evalution.
+The problem is, even though DE achieved really high rewards during training, trained agents didn't perform well during evaluation.
 I thought some sort of regularization of the weights might help agents to generalize better.
 So I applied L2 decay to mutated individuals to make them generalize better.
 While it helped a little bit, they were still not as good as NES (Natural Evolution Strategy) trained agents.
 So I combined two algorithms together, using DE to quickly explore good regions and then fine tuning the trained agents using NES.
 This is a good strategy because DE also performs very well in sparse reward environments such as `MountainCar-v0`.

 <div style="display:flex">
      <div style="flex:1;padding-right:5px;">